 Collect Your Clients’ Demographic Information

-Additionally, where your client lives can affect what health coverage they are eligible for.
+Where your client lives can affect what health coverage they are eligible for.
 For example, some states have their own exchanges and others participate in the federal exchange.
 Become familiar with the right exchange for your client to identify where they need to register for coverage.

 How to Find Providers Available in Your Clients’ Area

-After determining the right exchange to find a plan, the next step is to understand which major hospital systems operate in your clients’ area.
+After choosing the right exchange to find a plan, the next step is to find the main hospital systems in your clients’ area.
 It can be helpful to understand which carriers participate with which hospital systems.
-You can find which hospital systems are active in your clients’ area by searching carriers’ websites for specific providers.

-If using an enrollment platform such as HealthSherpa, you can follow the direct links to the carrier page to utilize their provider search tool.
-Currently, HealthSherpa is only available for states participating in the federal exchange (with the exception of Georgia).
+Currently, HealthSherpa works for the federal exchange as well as Georgia.
 Many state-based marketplace enrollment sites will allow you to access provider search tools as well.

 Enhanced Direct Enrollment (EDE) tools such as HealthSherpa can be helpful to enroll clients and manage their plan in one platform.
 Creating an account is free and helps to streamline the enrollment process.
-Register with Ritter today use our FB05 join code to link to our HealthSherpa account.
+Register with Ritter today and use our FB05 join code to link to our HealthSherpa account.
 Doing so gives us access to assist with your account if you need it.

-We recommend searching for hospital systems for each client.
-Consider their preferences or specific health needs when identifying the carrier and network that’s right for them.
-Make sure you communicate with your client throughout this process to ensure that their needs are being met.
-If your client has a current primary care provider (PCP) that participates in a plan’s network, consider that carrier for their marketplace coverage.
+Make sure you communicate with your clients throughout this process to ensure that their needs are being met.
+If your client has a primary care provider (PCP) that in the plan’s network, think about that plan for their marketplace coverage.

 What Plan Options Are Available?

-HMO & EPO plans limit coverage to a local network of physicians and facilities and typically will not cover out-of-network care, except for emergency services.
-PPO plans have a larger medical provider network and will cover costs out-of-network but for a higher premium.
-The table below summarizes the key differences between HMO, PPO, and EPO plans.
+HMO & EPO plans limit coverage to a local network of physicians and facilities.
+They usually will not cover out-of-network care, except for emergency services.

-HMO plans require a referral from a PCP in order to see a specialist, while PPOs and EPOs do not.
+HMO plans can require a referral from a PCP to see a specialist, while PPOs and EPOs do not.
 Because of this, some individuals may choose an EPO or PPO plan for added flexibility.
-However, these more flexible plans are also more expensive.
-Consider both flexibility in network and affordability when your client is choosing a plan.

 In addition to the three plan types, there are four metal tiers: bronze, silver, gold, and platinum.
 These tiers separate how medical costs are shared between the policy and the beneficiary.
-The levels do not describe the quality of care or the services that are covered by the insurance provider.
-The table below shows the basic structure of the four metal tiers.

 The Metal Tiers for ACA Health Plans

-Tiers | Bronze | Silver | Gold | Platinum |
+| Tiers | Bronze | Silver | Gold | Platinum |

-% Covered Medical Costs Paid by the Policy | 60% | 70% | 80% | 90% |
+| % Covered Medical Costs Paid by the Policy | 60% | 70% | 80% | 90% |

-% of Covered Medical Costs Paid by the Policyholder | 40% | 30% | 20% | 10% |
+| % of Covered Medical Costs Paid by the Policyholder | 40% | 30% | 20% | 10% |

-Monthly Premium Comparative Cost | Lowest | Moderate | High | Highest |
+| Monthly Premium Comparative Cost | Lowest | Moderate | High | Highest |

-Unsubsidized Annual Deductible Comparative Cost | Highest | Moderate | Low | Lowest |
+| Unsubsidized Annual Deductible Comparative Cost | Highest | Moderate | Low | Lowest |

-Eligible to Apply a Cost-Sharing Reduction? | No | Yes | No | No |
+| Eligible to Apply a Cost-Sharing Reduction? | No | Yes | No | No |

-Eligible to Apply a Premium Tax Credit? | Yes | Yes | Yes | Yes |
+| Eligible to Apply a Premium Tax Credit? | Yes | Yes | Yes | Yes |

 When Coverage Will Begin